matuzalemmuller/engenharia-software-orientada-servicos/README.md

-Projects from Service Oriented Software Engineering (Engenharia de Software Orientada a Serviços) course @ UFSC.
+Projects from _Service-Oriented Software Engineering_ (Engenharia de Software Orientada a Serviços) course @ UFSC.

 _Most of the code available in this Project is in Brazilian Portuguese._